Gokul-64/CODSOFT_INTERNSHIP_TASK_1/README.md

-Codsoft Internship Projects 🎯
+# 🎯 Codsoft Internship Projects

-This repository contains the projects I completed during my Java Developer Internship at Codsoft.
-These projects focus on strengthening Java fundamentals, Object-Oriented Programming (OOP), data structures, and problem-solving skills.
+This repository contains the projects I completed during my **Java Developer Internship at Codsoft**.
+These projects helped me strengthen my knowledge of **Java fundamentals, Object-Oriented Programming (OOP), data structures, and problem-solving skills**.

+---

-📌 Projects
+## 📌 Projects

-1. Number Guessing Game
+### 🔢 1.
+Number Guessing Game

-A console-based game where the computer generates a random number and the user has to guess it within a limited number of attempts.
+A simple console-based game where the computer generates a random number and the user has to guess it within a limited number of attempts.

-Implemented using loops, conditionals, and random number generation.
+✔️ Implemented using **loops, conditionals, and random number generation**

-Provides hints for higher/lower guesses.
+✔️ Provides hints for higher/lower guesses

-Enhances logical thinking and problem-solving.
+✔️ Enhances logical thinking and problem-solving

+---

-2. Student Management System
+### 🧑‍🎓 2.
+Student Management System

-A CRUD-based application to manage student details.
+A CRUD-based application to manage student details efficiently.

-Built using OOP concepts like classes, objects, and encapsulation.
+✔️ Built using **OOP concepts** like classes, objects, and encapsulation

-Used ArrayList for storing and managing records.
+✔️ Used **ArrayList** for storing and managing records

-Features: add, update, view, and delete student details.
+✔️ Features: Add, Update, View, and Delete student details

-Simulates real-world data management applications.
+✔️ Simulates **real-world data management applications**

+---

-3. ATM Interface
+### 💳 3.
+ATM Interface

-A console-based simulation of an ATM system.
+A console-based simulation of an ATM machine.

-Functionalities include withdraw, deposit, balance inquiry, and PIN validation.
+✔️ Functionalities include **Withdraw, Deposit, Balance Inquiry, and PIN Validation**

-Implemented exception handling for secure transactions.
+✔️ Implemented **exception handling** for secure transactions

-Designed with modular programming using methods for each operation.
+✔️ Designed with **modular programming** using methods for each operation

+---

-🛠️ Tech Stack
+## 🛠️ Tech Stack

-Language: Java
+- **Language:** Java ☕

-Concepts Used: OOP, Collections, Exception Handling, Loops & Conditionals
+- **Concepts Used:** OOP, Collections, Exception Handling, Loops & Conditionals

+---